The Chief Executive Officer of Columbia Care (CCHWF) is Selling Shares

 See today’s analyst top recommended stocks >>

 Based on Columbia Care’s latest earnings report for the quarter ending June 30, the company posted quarterly revenue of $28.41 million and GAAP net loss of -$24,134,000.
 In comparison, last year the company earned revenue of $19.3 million and had a GAAP net loss of $33.64 million.
-The company has a one-year high of $5.30 and a one-year low of $0.78.
-Currently, Columbia Care has an average volume of 25.80K.
+Currently, Columbia Care has an average volume of 37.24K.

-The insider sentiment on Columbia Care has been negative according to 40 insider trades in the past three months.
+In the last 30 days, insiders have sold $4.85M worth of CCHWF shares and purchased $3,219 worth of CCHWF shares.
+The insider sentiment on Columbia Care has been negative according to 44 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.